eibay/wdi/w01/d02/Instructors/git-workflow.md

           | |
      --Computer--  <== subl .==> editor   //edits/saves the file on local machine
           | |
-      git add -A                          //saves changes to file to git folder on local machine // -A means all git commit -m "message"                  //adds message
+      git add -A                          //saves changes to file to git folder on local machine // -A means all // should be done in repository git commit -m "message"                  //adds message
           | |
     --Git Tracker--